courtois-neuromod/cneuromod-things/retinotopy/README.md

 The stimulated visual field was a circular area with a diameter corresponding to 10 degrees of visual angle. `ring` runs featured a thick circle aperture that expanded from and contracted toward the screen center. `wedge` runs featured a wedge aperture rotating clockwise and counter-clockwise. `bar` runs featured a wide bar aperture sweeping across the screen in 8 different directions.
 Participants fixated their gaze on a central dot and pressed a button whenever the dot changed color.

 **NOTE:**\
-Another CNeuroMod participant, `sub-05`, also completed the retinotopy task, although they did not complete the main cneuromod-things task.
+Another CNeuroMod participant, `sub-05`, also completed the retinotopy task (6 sessions), although they did not complete the main cneuromod-things task.
 Retinotopy data and results from `sub-05` are included in the current repository.

 ## retinotopy/fmriprep